Kaiser-Yang/dotfiles/README.md

 ### Unfixed

-* When the cursor is at a indent line in insert mode, the cursor is hidden by the indent line.
 * `<C-N>` can not back to normal when in replacing mode (after pressing `r`).
 This seems impossible to fix, because when press `r<C-N>`, your key sequence is `r<C-N>` (pressing `r` will still waiting your input, you can see that through the status line).
 But `R` is OK, because pressing `R` will let you enter `REPLACE` mode, you can use `<C-N>` to go back to normal mode.
 * When there are more than `3` notifications, the cursor will be flickering.
 This may have something to do with the `novim-notify`.
-* In `cmd` search, when you remove the last character, the removed character is still visible.
-* Quit with `qa` may be slow.

 ### Fixed